Representation of free Herglotz functions: Introduction

 Herglotz functions have been generalized to many contexts.
 Recent work by Michael Anshelevich and John D. Williams has dealt with a related class of functions from a noncommutative upper half plane into itself and various analogues of ``integral representations'' arising in free probability \cite{anw14, will13}.
 However, an exact correspondence for free probability as in Theorem \ref{herglotzclassic} is unknown.
 In Theorem \ref{exacthasrep}, we show that the correspondence exists.
-However, the analogue of a measure involved in the representation is highly non-unique.
+However, the analogue of a measure involved in the representation is highly non-unique. \red Free probability itself has found may applications including random matrix theory (see \cite{speich} for an introduction), and we hope that the theory of Herglotz representations and their relatives will allow ideas from classical probability, functional analysis, and moment theory to be incorporated into the framework of free probability and its applications. \black